rocher/mold/docs/user-guide.md

 COMMANDS
    General
    help          Shows help on the given command/topic

    Process
-   apply       Apply variable substitution to a file or directory
+   apply         Apply variable substitution to a file or directory show-vars     Show variables defined in a definitions file
 ```

 #### Apply